vkadlcik/DB48X-on-DM42/README.md

 advanced features of DB48X can be accessed through these soft menus.

 Menus are organized internally as a hierarchy, where menus can refer to other menus.
-A special menu, `TopMenu`, accessile via the **Σ-** key label (Shift-**Σ+**), contains all other menus.
+A special menu, `MainMenu`, accessile via the **Σ-** key label (Shift-**Σ+**), contains all other menus.

 Menus can contain up to 12 entries at once, 6 being directly accessible, and 6 more being shown when using the Shift key.
-Since function keys are designed for rapiid access to features, a right-shift access does not really make sense, since that would require a long press of the shift key.
+Since function keys are designed for rapid access to features, a right-shift access does not really make sense, since that would require a long press of the shift key.
 A long press on a function key invokes the on-line help for the associated function.